wp-plugins/buddypress-group-chat/readme.txt

 * When you click the share button in chat it will now grab the URL of the page you are on so you can paste to your social networks.

 = 1.4.9 =
-* Major update, This is to fix the errors associated with BP_Group_Extension an group ID errors, It now checks if sit is multisite and minor other fixes, Thank you to Jookkoo ( https://wordpress.org/support/profile/jookkoo )  for pointing this out.
+* Major update, This is to fix the errors associated with BP_Group_Extension an group ID errors, It now checks if site is multisite and minor other fixes, Thank you to Jookkoo ( https://wordpress.org/support/profile/jookkoo )  for pointing this out.

 == Social Sites ==